AdobeDocs/commerce-cloud-tools/src/pages/docker/setup/index.md

 ## PHP and Composer

 Cloud Docker for Commerce does not require PHP and Composer to be installed locally.
-We provide an installation script, [init-docker.sh][] to perform PHP and Composer operations.
+We provide an installation script to perform PHP and Composer operations.

 The `init-docker.sh` script runs the following command, which installs the template dependencies and sets both the PHP version and the Cloud Docker for Commerce image version.